-Grandparents love to give gifts — but getting them is pretty wonderful too.
-With this year making it particularly hard to stay in touch with our grandparents, a present that can help bring them closer to your life is something they're sure to adore.
-We're sure they'll likely appreciate a gift that can help them spruce up their home, and one that allows them install and even maintain all of these tech devices if you can't get there to help just yet.
+Grandparents love to give gifts — but getting them is wonderful too.
+Over the past two years it has been particularly hard to stay in touch with our grandparents due to the pandemic.
+Even giving a present to help bring them closer to your life has been hard but is something they're sure to adore this year.
+To help you find the right gift for grandma and grandpa, we have compiled a list of smart tech devices this year which can help spruce up their home.
+They are also easy to install and maintain even if you can't get there to help just yet.

 Muse S teaches you to meditate by listening for birdsMuse